dgroomes/javascript-playground/README.md

 📚 Learning and exploring JavaScript.

----
-**NOTE**:

-This was developed on macOS and for my own personal use.
+**NOTE**: This project was developed on macOS.
+It is for my own personal use.

----

 ## Standalone sub-projects